 Since this chapter contains the first examples where data elements (variables) are grouped together and compared with other variables, this is a good place to mention the concept of association or, as you’ll see it referred to more often, correlation.
 Correlation is simply a measurement of the linear relationship between two or more variables.
 A positive correlation means a change in the value of one variable will also be reflected in the same directional change by the compared variable.
 Similarly, a negative correlation implies that a change in one variable will mean a change in the other, but in the opposite direction.
 If there is no consistent linear pattern in the change between variables, they are said to be uncorrelated.
 When we calculate the correlation value (stats-nerds call it the “r” value or correlation coefficient), we get a value between 1 (perfect positive correlation) and -1 (perfect negative correlation).
 As r gets closer to zero the linear correlation decreases and at zero, we say there is no correlation between the two values.

+Figure 4.4 Scatterplots Showing Correlations [793725c04f04.eps]

+I don’t see any scatter plots when viewed as PDF.
+I only see headings.
+This may be an artifact of the conversion process.

-Figure 4.4 Scatterplots Showing Correlations [793725c04f04.eps]It’s important to remember that calculating simple correlation like this is a linear comparison.
+It’s important to remember that calculating simple correlation like this is a linear comparison.
 Look at the scatter plot with the parabola (upside down U shape), obviously there is a pattern and some type of relationship, but it’s not a linear correlation, so the calculated r value is very close to 0.
 Like most elements of statistics (or any complex discipline) there are many methods available to perform various tasks.
 This is also true for calculating correlation between two variables.
 Chapter 5 will take a look at topic called linear regression, which provides more detailed insight into correlation.
 Linear regression is also the basis for one type of predictive modeling.
 For the purposes of this chapter, we’ll be using a basic form of correlation.

 type="note"